-CRCC uses the following tools to mitigate the sources of credit risk: i) Intraday and daily valuation of the positions for settlement or margin requirements that eliminate Current Exposure or replacement cost; ii) Initial Margin; iii) Intraday Risk Limit (LRI), which defines the largest exposure that CRCC assumes with a Member in the intraday (every 5 minutes), calculated as maximum 1% of each Clearing Member's equity); iv) Margin Call Limit (calculated as maximum 8% of the equity of each Clearing Member, through which it mitigates liquidity risk as it reduces exposure for each Member in the event that the market move exceeds 75% of the defined fluctuation and a Margin Call is triggered); v) Daily stress tests of the Default Fund; vi) Requirement of additional margin for large positions/concentration; vii) Daily cash settlements through the Central Bank's high-value payment system (CUD).
+CRCC uses the following tools to mitigate the sources of credit risk: i) Intraday and daily valuation of the positions for settlement or margin requirements that eliminate Current Exposure or replacement cost; ii) Initial Margin; iii) Intraday Risk Limit (LRI), which defines the largest exposure that CRCC assumes with a Member in the intraday (every 5 minutes), calculated as maximum 1% of each Clearing Member's equity); iv) Margin Call Limit (calculated as maximum 8% of the equity of each Clearing Member, through which it mitigates liquidity risk as it reduces exposure for each Member in the event that the market move exceeds 75% of the defined fluctuation and a Margin Call is triggered); v) Daily stress tests of the Requirement of additional Default Fund; vi) margin for large positions/concentration; vii) Daily cash settlements through the Central Bank's high-value payment system (CUD).
 A single transaction is made in the CUD system by account, after netting out the receivables and payables calculated for each Member's accounts; viii) DvP in the operations involving the exchange of securities for the Fixed Income and Equity Segment; and for the Derivatives Segment CRCC carries out the exchange of securities and cash without incurring capital risk.
 To limit intraday credit risk, CRCC has established Trading Limits which, as a risk control tool, in addition to the constant monitoring of the change in the prices of the contracts, clears and settles.
 The first of these is the Intraday Risk Limit (IRL), which represents the maximum overnight risk that a Clearing Member's new positions can generate for transactions that have not been collateralized since their acceptance.
 The second is the Margin Call Limit (LMC) which is established to reduce the maximum amount generated by a call for Extraordinary margin to a Clearing Member.
 This limit means that the call for Extraordinary margin may not exceed the assigned limit which is set as a percentage of the entity's equity.
 In addition, the Clearing house has a Delivery Obligation Limit (LOLE) to control the delivery for open positions with physical delivery by comparing them to the daily trading volume as maturity of the contract approaches.
 To check the effectiveness of the tools, the time taken by the system to perform the calculations, the availability of the prices, positions and valuation of collateral posted, as well as the outputs of the system are constantly being checked.

-A payment system or SSS should cover its current and, where they exist, potential future exposures to each participant fully with a high degree of confidence using collateral and other equivalent financial resources (see Principle 5 on collateral).
+Key Consideration A payment system or SSS should cover its current and, where they exist, 3 potential future exposures to each participant fully with a high degree of confidence using collateral and other equivalent financial resources (see Principle 5 on collateral).
 In the case of a DNS payment system or DNS SSS in which there is no settlement guarantee but where its participants face credit exposures arising from its payment, clearing, and settlement processes, such an FMI should maintain, at a minimum, sufficient resources to cover the exposures of the two participants and their affiliates that would create the largest aggregate credit exposure in the system.
+Description Not applicable.
+Key Consideration A CCP should cover its current and potential future exposures to each participant 4 fully with a high degree of confidence using margin and other prefunded financial resources (see Principle 5 on collateral and Principle 6 on margin).
+In addition, a